HRMAC is led by business executives from leading Chicago-area organizations. The Board of Directors is composed of the following members.

 Imran Qureshi, Secretary

-Imran's role as Managing Director, Midwest Region Leader gives him overall responsibility for Willis Towers Watson's business in the region.
+Imran's role as Managing Director, Co-Leader, US, gives him overall responsibility for Willis Towers Watson's business in the region.
 He also is one of the firm's global client relationship directors.
 Imran has a strong background in working with clients and more than twenty three years of consulting experience in a broad range of industry sectors.
 Prior to joining the firm, Imran was an international consultant in the United Kingdom.
 Imran holds a BSc. degree in mathematics from the University of Manchester and a diploma in international employee benefits from IEBA.
 A frequent speaker and media resource, Imran was selected by Business Insurance magazine as one of '40 under 40 people to watch' in commercial insurance and risk/benefits management services industries.
 Imran served on HRMAC's board in the early 2000's as an Interest Group representative and was elected to the board again in 2016 as a three-year director.

 Beth Hayden, Treasurer